DreamingInfraviolet/GroundTruthImageMatting/README.md

 7. When prompted, remove the object and press enter to take 5 other images.
 8. Wait for the generated results.

+Note that the debug output provided through the console is highly useful, and is designed to be the main feedback mechanism.
+So you should preferably run the program through a terminal!

 System requirements:
   At least 1.7GB of free RAM memory.
 May use as much as 500MB of free disk space.
   These requirements for a seemingly simple application are due to the pure